 The 2020 CRS BiOps specify operation of storage projects at their FRM elevation targets in early April (the exact date to be determined during in-season management) (2020 NMFS BiOp, page 31).
 This is designed to increase the likelihood of refill and to maximize both spring flow management and summer flow augmentation.

 FRM procedures specify the amount of storage needed to provide flood damage reduction.
 In furtherance of the flood damage reduction objective, storage space is provided to minimize the risk due to forecast and runoff uncertainty.
-In an effort to reduce forecast error and to better anticipate the runoff timing or water supply, the AAs and the Northwest River Forecast Center (NWRFC) use the best available science to compute water supply forecasts.
+To reduce forecast error and to better anticipate the runoff timing or water supply, the AAs and the Northwest River Forecast Center (NWRFC) use the best available science to compute water supply forecasts.

 4.2.2 Spring Flow Management versus Project Refill and Summer Flow Augmentation

 FRM elevations are determined based on water supply, runoff and hydrologic model forecasts and can change significantly from one forecast to the next.
-Changes in forecasts throughout the FRM season can make it difficult to achieve spring flow and project refill objectives.
+Changing monthly inflow forecasts make it difficult to achieve spring flow and project refill objectives.
 The summer flow objective at McNary is supported by various flow augmentation measures.
 There is a limited amount of water available for flow augmentation and summer flow objectives are provided as a biological guideline.

 4.2.3 Chum Flow versus Project Refill and Spring Flow Management